-- Chop and soak the cabbage in a bowl of hot water with a splash of apple cider vinegar if not organic.
+- Chop and soak the cabbage in a bowl of hot water.
+Use a splash of apple cider vinegar if not organic.
 Drain, chop it up and throw it in the blender.

 - Skin and chop up the pineapple into chunks your blender can handle.
-This can be quarters in a good one like this excellent blender I use, or smaller for low powered blenders.
 Make sure you include the core and if you don’t usually eat it when you have your pineapple.
-You can also save pineapple cores in the fridge specifically for smoothie recipes like this or the arthritis treatment smoothie.
+You can also save pineapple cores in the fridge specifically for smoothie recipes like this or the arthritis smoothie recipe here.

 - Cut your papaya in half and scoop out just a quarter of a teaspoon of the seeds into the blender.
-Scoop out the remaining seeds into a Tupperware container and freeze them for long-term storage and future smoothies.
-You can read about their many health benefits here.
+Scoop out the remaining seeds into a container and freeze them for long-term storage and future smoothies.
+You can read about the many papaya seed benefits here.

 - Scoop out around one third of one half of your papaya into the blender.
 The section near the stem may contain more digestive enzymes.
-Keep the rest in the fridge for other papaya smoothie recipes like this.
+Keep the rest in the fridge for other healing smoothie recipes.

-The best time to drink this digestive smoothie is around half an hour before a meal, particularly one often gives you trouble like a meal with meat, dairy or wheat.
+The best time to drink this smoothie for digestion is around half an hour before a meal, particularly one often gives you trouble like a meal with meat, dairy or wheat.

-Usually I recommend drinking your smoothies immediately for the best taste and health benefits.
-I can understand though making up the digestive remedy like this three times a day can be a challenge.
+Usually I recommend drinking your smoothies immediately for the best taste and most benefits.
+I can understand though making up a digestive remedy like this three times a day can be a challenge.

 You could then keep in the fridge and have a third before lunch and the remainder just before dinner.
-If you choose to use the smoothie as an all day digestion aid like this I’d recommend making it up with coconut water or coconut milk as the milk-based kefir and yogurt will likely curdle if left too long.
+If you choose to use the smoothie as an all day digestion aid then use coconut water or coconut milk as the milk-based kefir will likely curdle if left too long.

-Please let me know how this digestive smoothie for intestinal health goes for you if you make it up yourself.
-You may also want to consider this herbal tea that is particularly good as an emergency remedy for digestive problems.
+Let me know how this digestion smoothie goes for you if you make it up yourself.
+You may also want to try using ginger tea, which is particularly good as an emergency remedy for gas and bloating problems.